During winter in Scandinavia, we all know it can be cold and often dark, but these colourful places really transform and lift the whole landscape.

 Reykjavik

-Climb to the top of Hallgrímskirkja Church for epically photogenic views of Iceland’s capital city, and when you reach the top the 360 degree views are really spectacular.
+Climb to the top of Hallgrímskirkja Church for epically photogenic views of Iceland’s capital city.
+When you reach the top the 360 degree views are really spectacular.

 By foot the city gets even more fresh and jazzy as you are sure to stumble across street art and full length murals adorning many, many buildings.